Skip Global navigation and goto content

 Pediatricians Recommend Breastfeeding:

-The alert, healthy newborn infant is capable of latching onto a breast without specific assistance within the first hour after birth.
+The alert, healthy newborn infant is capable of latching onto a mom’s breast without specific assistance within the first hour after birth.
 This is amazing to know the baby naturally bonds with mother, if allowed to do so.
 The bonding produced by close contact between mother and baby increases the feelings of love toward her baby, which is the body's natural hormonal response to breastfeeding.

 More Reasons to Breastfeed: